dtoogentle/nesmaspoint-terms-and-conditions/README.md

 ---

-## 4. Payment and Fees
+## 4. Fees and Subscriptions

-**4.1 Fees:** Your use of the Software is subject to payment of fees, as detailed in our pricing plans.
-You agree to pay all applicable fees as per your subscription.
-**4.2 Refunds:** We do not provide refunds for fees paid.
+**4.1 Subscription Plans:**
+Your use of the Software may require a paid subscription.
+Current plans include:

+₦3,000/month
+₦9,000/quarter
+₦30,000/year

+Subscriptions automatically renew at the end of each billing period unless canceled at least 24 hours before renewal.
+You can manage or cancel your subscription at any time in your App Store account settings.

+**4.2 Payments:**
+All subscription payments are processed securely through the Apple App Store.
+By subscribing, you authorize Apple to charge your Apple ID account according to your selected plan.

+**4.3 Refunds:**
+Refunds and billing inquiries are handled by Apple, in accordance with App Store policies.
+You may request a refund directly through Apple Support at https://reportaproblem.apple.com.
 ---

 ## 5. Termination